-Total water use (gross applied water) in Australia for 1977, adjusted for average climatic conditions, has been estimated at 17 800 x 10m annually, corresponding to an overall total per capita use of about 3,500 litres per day.
+Total water use (gross applied water) in Australia for 1977, adjusted for average climatic conditions, has been estimated at 17 800 x 10° cubic metres annually, corresponding to an overall total per capita use of about 3,500 litres per day.
 Of this total, approximately 74 per cent is for irrigation, 18 per cent is for urban/industrial uses and 8 per cent is for other rural water use.
 Withdrawals for hydro-electric power have not been included.
 In terms of sources for the water used, by far the largest proportion (about 84 per cent) of water is drawn from surface water sources.
 Groundwater sources, although of importance in some regions, account for only 14 per cent of the water used.
-A very small proportion, less than 0.5 per cent of water used were not indicated and would include supplies from small bores, rainwater tanks, farm dams and the like.
+A very small proportion, less than 0.5 per cent of water used is derived from artificial recharge or from reclaimed water.
+Sources for the remaining water used were not indicated and would include supplies from small bores, rainwater tanks, farm dams and the like.
 Of the total surface water withdrawals, 77 per cent are used for irrigation, 18 per cent for urban/industrial purposes and 5 per cent for other rural purposes.
 Corresponding figures for groundwater withdrawals are 67 per cent, 18 per cent and 14 per cent respectively.